fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

     - *Compounded*: if so, it can either be:
         -  *periodic*: compounding "n" times over the basis period
         -  *continuous*: compounding infinite times over the basis period
-- **Daycount Convention**: Since `Period` must be represented as a fraction of the Basis, how do we calculate it from 2 given dates? (e.g. How many years between 03/jan/2018 and 30/nov/2022?)
+- **Daycount Convention**: Since `Period` must be represented as a fraction of the Basis(year), how do we calculate it from 2 given dates? (e.g. How many years between 03/jan/2018 and 30/nov/2022?)

 So let´start with the basics.
-In F# there are basically 2 types of structures possible (not completely true, but bear with me). *And* types and *Or* types.
-In *And* types, all fields are simultaneously required.
-It is easily understood by OOP programmers, and in F# are called *Records* and declared as follows:
+In F# there are basically 2 types of structures possible (not completely true, but bear with me). **And** types and **Or** types.

+ In **And** types, all fields are simultaneously required.
+It is easily understood by OOP programmers and in F# are called *Records*, and declared as follows:

 ```fsharp
 type InterestRate = {